 Think of your thumbnail like a movie poster.
 It’s a static advertisement for the video itself, and its job is to encourage people to click through and press play.
 It doesn’t have to be an actual frame from the video itself, it just has to be an exciting and honest reflection of the contents of the video.

 Moz has done a fantastic job of this in recent years with their Whiteboard Friday series.
-Check out the image below – this isn’t actually a screenshot from a video, but rather an orchestrated photograph designed to advertise a video about voice search.
+Check out the image below – this isn’t actually a screenshot from a video, but rather an orchestrated photograph designed to advertise a video about SEO trends.

 There aren’t any hard and fast guidelines for creating compelling thumbnails - a lot depends on the type of video you’re creating.
 However, there are a few rules of thumb (get it?) to bear in mind: